WinterLi1993/SAVI/README.md

 Before we run SAVI, we need to make sure of the following:

 - the reference fasta we're providing to SAVI is the same one to which we've mapped our bam files
-- we've indexed the reference fasta with faidx
+- we've indexed the reference fasta with `samtools faidx`
 - we've sorted our bams files via `samtools sort`
 - we've indexed our sorted bam files via `samtools index`